UniEmoX: Cross-modal Semantic-Guided Large-Scale Pretraining for Universal Scene Emotion Perception: Methodology

+CLIP has demonstrated remarkable potential in cross-modal learning by bridging linguistic and visual modalities.
+Traditionally, language and vision processing have been treated as separate tasks; however, CLIP simultaneously models these modalities through contrastive learning, significantly improving multimodal alignment.
+Building on this success, we propose an emotion-aware pretraining framework that distills knowledge efficiently through two key strategies: Integration of vision-language contrastive learning paradigms during distillation, implemented via the proposed Contrastive Feature Alignment (CFA) Loss.
+Effective transfer of CLIP-acquired visual semantic knowledge to emotion-specific models, achieved through the Semantic-aware Visual Alignment (SVA) Loss.

-We construct descriptive texts by naturally linking label attribute from the large-scale emotional dataset EmoSet, thereby creating numerous emotion image-text pairs.
-In incorporating the vision-language contrastive pretraining paradigm, we do not optimize contrastive loss as CLIP do.
-Given that CLIP's training process utilized extensive data and hardware resources, its training performance is outstanding.
-To fully leverage CLIP's pretrained model, we design a similarity-based contrastive loss function to optimize the training process.
-Specifically, we input descriptive text $T$ and full-scene image $I$ into CLIP's text encoder and image encoder, respectively, obtaining text features $\Lambda \in \mathbb{R}^{N \times C_{3}}$ and visual features $\Omega \in \mathbb{R}^{N \times C_{3}}$.
-We first apply L2 normalization to the CLIP-processed text features $\Lambda $, visual features $\Omega $, and discriminative visual emotional representation $\Upsilon$.
-This process can be represented as follows
+We construct descriptive texts by naturally linking label attribute from the large-scale emotional dataset EmoSet, thereby creating numerous emotion image-text pairs. we input descriptive text $T$ and full-scene image $I$ into CLIP's text encoder and image encoder, respectively, obtaining text features $\Lambda \in \mathbb{R}^{N \times C_{3}}$ and visual features $\Omega \in \mathbb{R}^{N \times C_{3}}$.